The Tap on the Shoulder

 - Check your insurance and employee benefits.
 Look at your sick pay, short-term disability coverage, long-term disability coverage, vacation time, and life insurance and make sure you have adequate coverage.

 - Evaluate your ability to cover out-of-pocket expenses such as lost wages, travel, child care, and housing.
 Make a budget for the time you’ll be testing, in surgery, and in recovery.
-You can download an Excel spreadsheet to help you with budgeting by clicking here.
-If you don’t have access to Microsoft Excel, you can use Google Sheets.
+You can get more background on potential expenses paid by donors and download a spreadsheet to help you with budgeting by clicking here.

 - Review and update your last will and testament, living will, and durable power of attorney for health care.

 - Get confirmation from the transplant coordinator that you will not have any medical expenses related to the living donation charged to you or your medical insurance.
-Get it in writing if you can.
+Get the confirmation in writing.